LODSContent/All-MOC/MOC/en/power-BI-accountv3.md

 1. On the Confirmation details page click **Get Started** again.

-1. You will see a Power BI Icon while your environment is being prepared, please do not refresh page or navigate away from this page until it has completed.
-This can also take 5 minutes or longer to complete.
+1. You will see a Fabric Icon while your environment is being prepared, please do not refresh page or navigate away from this page until it has completed.

-## Thats it?
-Please drive through....

-Now you're ready to start the exercise on the next page, using the Fabric trial license you just created.
+1. Now you're ready to start the exercise on the next page, click **Next** to continue.